pfdubois/BridgeBidding/source/MajorOpenings.rst

 a choice of parking places.
 So if your partner bids his suit again, you pass.

 "Really?", I hear you ask.
 "He's rebid 2♥ and I don't have any hearts and you want me to pass?".
 Yes.
 No rescuing allowed.
-As we will see, partner will have six hearts, so if you bid three of something expect him to not have any of those and bid 3♥.
+As we will see, partner will have |6ormore| hearts, so if you bid three of something expect him to not have any of those and bid 3♥.
 You may have just bid past the only contract we could make.